nchanon/PPFv2/README.md

 # Generate histograms, reweighted and triggered

 This histogram creator will be executed for each observable.
-This c++ code will ask you if you want to run on MC, time binned observable or on All (MC+data)
+This c++ code will ask you a option to run on all type of sample or just specifique one.

+The list of option is : [All, mc, data, jec, alt, timed, sme] 'sme' create a rootfile with f function in './results/"year"/flattree' directory, usefull for combine inputs creation.

-    > ./bin/histograms_creator "observable" "year"
+    > ./bin/histograms_creator "observable" "year" "option"

 example :

-    > ./bin/histograms_creator m_dilep 2017
+    > ./bin/histograms_creator m_dilep 2017 All

+NB : The particular case of alternative samples is for now in progress.
+To make the treatment of the flattree produced by 'histograms_creator' for color reconection for exemple, you need call the command :

+    >  python bin/color_reco.py "observable" "year"

+example :

+    >  python bin/color_reco.py m_dilep 2017

+If your not sure of what you need, type option "All".

 # Comparaison Data/Monte-Carlo